 Site Partners are the lead volunteer at the distribution and are in charge of running the grocery distributions for seniors by providing excellent customer service to our clients, and working alongside the other volunteers at the distribution.
 This is a once a month position for 2–3 hours per month.
-Site Partners are needed in the following cities: Mapleton and St. Paul.
+Site Partners are needed in the following cities: Maplewood, St. Paul, and NE Minneapolis.

 Grocery Distribution Assistant:

 Assist in the physical distribution of groceries to seniors.
 Cultivate and maintain customer service excellence through smooth distribution of groceries to seniors.
 Volunteers in this role need to be comfortable continuously lifting a 30 pound box of groceries.
 This positions is outside and volunteers will experience all of the Minnesota seasons.
 This is a once a month position for 2–3 hours per month.
 Grocery distribution assistants are needed in the following cities: Golden Valley, Marshall and Minneapolis.